-HubSpot’s CRM platform has all the tools and integrations you need to solve for the many challenges we mentioned above.
-HubSpot was created so that never again do you have multiple databases that you are trying to force to work together, instead everyone is operating from one single source of truth.
+HubSpot’s CRM platform has all the tools and integrations you need to solve for the many challenges mentioned above.
+HubSpot was created so that never again do you have multiple platforms you’re trying to force to work together, and instead everyone is operating from one single source of truth.
 Likewise, each one is intuitive and easy to use for the ultimate customer experience.
-Each product in the platform is powerful alone, but the real magic happens when you use them together.
+Each product in the HubSpot CRM platform is powerful alone, but the real magic happens when you use them together.

-Hubspot’s CRM will help you to create a connected customer experience for individuals and companies seeking your services.
-It also allows you to automate and unify your sales, marketing, and service teams so everyone is on the same page.
-Likewise, you can create workflows that make communication more efficient while at the same time tracking them to ensure all leads are followed-through and buyer’s needs are met.
+HubSpot helps you to create a connected customer experience for individuals and companies seeking your services.
+It allows you to automate and unify your sales, marketing, and service teams so everyone is on the same page.
+It allows you to create workflows that make communication more efficient, while at the same time tracking them to ensure all leads are followed-through and buyer’s needs are met.

 Now, let’s dig into how HubSpot has helped other professional services companies like yourselves.